Public Art Program

 Members of Wylie City Council demonstrated their commitment to the public arts program by passing an ordinance dedicating the CIP funds.
 The Public Arts Advisory board was created, made up of members of the community, and City Secretary Carole Ehrlich was appointed to serve as staff liaison to the board.

 The PAAB determined the location and budget for each piece, and input was solicited from stakeholders.
 The board then issued an open call to artists, and a selection committee, made up of art board members, citizens, consultants, artists and City staff, narrowed the list of artists to two or three semifinalists per project.
-The public was invited to view their presentations, which often included scale models of their designs, and give input into what they’d like to see their tax dollars fund.
+The public was invited to view their presentations, which often included scale models of their designs, and give input into what public art they’d like to see.
 City Council then issued final approval.

 Heroes of Wylie